UPDATE 3: Foundation

 Laying The Foundation Block

-Block, also known as CMU (concrete masonry unit), is used to build the foundation walls.
+Block, or CMU (concrete masonry unit), is used to build the foundation walls.
 A waterproofing layer is applied to the block, making it look like it’s been painted black.
 Next, rigid pink foam insulation is installed on the foundation exterior, and reflective sheathing foam insulation lines the interior.
 Once the foundation is finished, we’ll be ready to start framing the new Addition.